pieces-app/cli-agent/README.md

 Once the CLI is running in a loop you can simply type the command.

+    For instance:
+    open

+    Instead of:
-For instance - open instead of pieces open
+    pieces open

 If you have a numbered list or search open you can just type the number and it will open the asset associated.